arjunbharti/uiVibe/README.md

 # 💫 uiVibe

 uiVibe is a component library that gives you the power to build more clean, nice and amazing UI quickly.
-Build faster, Build with uiVibe! dizzy
+Build faster, Build with uiVibe! :dizzy: